sonusboom/prompt-contract/README.md

-# Prompt Contract (v5)
+# Prompt Contract

 This project came out of my own struggle to communicate clearly and consistently with ChatGPT while learning to code in Python.
-I’m still very early in my python journey — but I care deeply about writing clean, senior-developer-level code.
-ChatGPT has been a *massive* force multiplier for me, yet I kept running into the same problems: inconsistent output, unnecessary explanations, hallucinated details, and scripts that felt more “AI-generated” than “human-written.”
+I’m still very new in my python journey and I want to architect clean, senior-developer-like code.
+ChatGPT has been a force multiplier for me on this journey, yet I kept running into the same problems: inconsistent output, unnecessary explanations, hallucinated details, and scripts that felt more “AI-generated” slop than “human-written.”

-So I built this **Master Prompt Contract** — a structured, enforceable set of instructions that transforms ChatGPT into a predictable, concise, senior-developer-styled coding assistant.
+So I put together this **Prompt Contract** as a structured, enforceable set of instructions that transforms ChatGPT into a predictable, concise, senior-developer-styled coding assistant.

 ---